JimKahn/Projects/maclookup/README.md

 Otherwise, the exit code will be non-zero.

 ## Installation
-This utility requires Python 3.7.4.
-Earlier versions of Python 3 may be problematic due to SSL service changes.
+This utility requires Python 3.6 or later.
+Earlier versions of Python 3 may be problematic due to SSL API changes.

 Python 2 is not supported.